p4ali/Notes/coursera/proglang_oop_functional.md

 A *mixin* is a collection of methods
 * A class can include number of mixins
 * include a mixin makes its methods part of the class
+* we use mixin to define certain methods in terms of other methods already dfined in the class
 ```ruby
 module Doubler # mixin
   def double